-The Pulaski Axe is so-named for Ed Pulaski, an assistant park ranger for the United States Forest Service that also served as a volunteer firefighter.
-Ed Pulaski’s experience on the frontline of a forest fire helped him to realize the need for a hand axe that could chop wood as well as dig up root-bound soil.
-Enter the Pulaski Axe, also known as a cutter mattock, a tool with a single head combining an axe blade on one side for chopping and an adze on the other side for digging or scraping bark from trees.
+Ed Pulaski’s experience on the frontline of a forest fire helped him to realize the need for a hand axe that could chop wood, dig trenches, and break up root-bound soil.
+He developed the Pulaski Axe, also known as a cutter mattock: a tool with a single head combining an axe blade on one side for chopping and an adze on the other for digging or scraping bark from trees.